 Do you owe back taxes to the IRS?
 Did you know that the IRS may file a Notice of Federal Tax Lien if you owe $10,000 or more, unless you make arrangements to resolve your outstanding taxes?

-An IRS tax lien is filed in the county in which you reside and/or own property and establishes their claim against your property.
-Once a tax lien is filed it remains in force for remaining time the IRS has to collect the tax.
+An IRS tax lien is filed in the county in which you reside and/or own property and establishes the IRS’s claim against your property.
+Once a tax lien is filed, it remains in force for the period during which the IRS has to collect the tax.
 The collection period is generally ten years from the date the tax was assessed.

 IRS Tax Lien Release